bjssacademy/fundamentals-clean-code/intro.md

 - Is made of small, independent components
 - Idiomatic for the language used

 It is easier to write 'dirty' code that violates these goals than it is to write clean code.
 Clean code never writes itself.
-It is intentional.
+It is a result of intentional code writing.

 > Clean code is story telling.
 It explains to other humans what the computer is doing